TBar09/TBar-Engine/README.md

 4. New Options:
    New options are added to the options menu now!
 This includes a whole new section: Application, a window theme changer,      an option to enhance the FPS.
 The FPS Enhancer makes the FPS limit higher than ever, so you can go up to 500 FPS!

+5. for the full list of changes go to the "V1.0 Changes.txt" file

 # How To Compile
 To compile the TBar Engine source, you'll need to follow the Psych Engine installations, as this engine uses the same projects.